wpmetabox/docs/_docs/quick-start.md

 ## Getting started with online generator

-The fastest way to getting started with Meta Box is use our [online generator](https://metabox.io/online-generator/) to generate meta box with custom fields.
+The fastest way to getting started with Meta Box is use our [online generator](https://metabox.io/online-generator/) to generate meta boxes with custom fields.
 The online generator provides a powerful and friendly UI for you to create meta boxes and custom fields just by drag and drop fields.

 ![online generator](https://i.imgur.com/shvWYj4.png)